High-Quality Entity Segmentation and Grounding: The ESG Pipeline

 As illustrated in Figure~\ref{fig.framework}, the GELLA framework has two single-modal encoders and two dual-modal decoders.
-Firstly, the single-modal encoders process the image and the segmentation results to generate corresponding features.
+First, the single-modal encoders process the image and the segmentation results to generate the corresponding features.
 Then, these features are fused to create dual-modal features, integrating image/colormap and image/language information, respectively.
-Finally, the dual-modal decoders interpret these composite features to reconstruct segmentation masks and identify semantic nouns.
-An association module is designed to link the embeddings of the two output results, facilitating coherent output generation.
+For decoding, the mask decoder integrates these fused features to generate entity visual embeddings for mask reconstruction.
+Meanwhile, the large language model's text decoder extracts semantic nouns from the text prompt and outputs the corresponding text embeddings.
+These visual and text embeddings facilitate the association process in the association module.

+Specifically, the encoders include a lightweight backbone, such as MobileNetV2, for processing segmentation colormaps and the CLIP vision backbone for handling low-resolution images.
+These encoders are computationally efficient due to the usage of lightweight backbones and low-resolution images.

+For the mask decoder, mask reconstruction facilitates the GELLA model to derive clues from features extracted by the colormap encoder.
+This approach reduces the processing burden on the CLIP vision encoder, which would otherwise require high-resolution images.
+Unlike cropping mask areas of entities for open-vocabulary classification, the GELLA framework offers more contextual information, thereby effectively addressing nouns with multiple entities or specific relationships.
+For example, it can distinguish between phrases like `the three dogs in the grass' and `one dog near the door' in one caption.
+The ablation studies in Table~\ref{tab:abl_reason_open} on reasoning segmentation and open-vocabulary segmentation prove the effectiveness of the GELLA framework.